Orville Fisher: War work

 At the outbreak of the Second World War in 1939, Fisher joined the army in the Corps of Royal Canadian Engineers.
 He was employed as a sapper and service artist until he joined the infantry.
-In 1943, he was transferred to officer training and made an Official Canadian War Artist.
+In 1943, he was transferred to officer training and made an Official Second World War artist.

-On June 6th, 1944, Fisher came ashore with the 3rd Canadian Division at Mike Beach near Courseulles-sur-Mer (at the eastern part of Juno Beach).
+On June 6, 1944, Fisher came ashore with the 3rd Canadian Division at Mike Beach near Courseulles-sur-Mer (at the eastern part of Juno Beach).
 As he was landing, he realized that the art supplies he carried might drown him and threw them away.
 When he arrived on the beach, he had only tiny pads of "waterproof paper strapped to his wrist and a charcoal pencil".
 Fisher stayed with the 3rd Division until it reached Nijmegen in the Netherlands, then he returned to the front at Rotterdam, where he worked until the war ended.

 He made 246 images of the battle and related subjects which are now part of the permanent collection of the Canadian War Museum in Ottawa.
 They have a sense of immediacy from being observed close to the time of painting.